mazenfathi612-spec/Open/README.md

-# Manameno Will You Be My Valentine?
+# Mnameno Will You Be My Valentine?

 This project is designed to be an interactive webpage to ask someone to be your Valentine.
 Please use this code as inspiration.
 ---